 This may mean sharing with others elsewhere or on VKoN what has worked for you to help alleviate your addiction to the narcissist.

 Because by participating in the process of using a narcissist to boost your self-esteem, you have contributed to the overall confusion about what love is.
-It’s a contribution to the overall confusion of what love is really for.
-This led others to believe that we are someone as an object to boost our self-confidence.
+It contributes to the general chaos of what love is really for.
+This led others to believe that we are an object to boost our self-confidence.

 Continue to take your inventory and admit it immediately if you are wrong.

-Steps one through nine have helped you see the truth about your behaviour.
-These steps helps you how the rest of the world is reacting to your actions.
-This have shown you that you can now see more clearly how to control your actions.
+Steps one through nine have helped you see the truth about your behavior.
+These steps help you how the rest of the world reacts to your actions.
+This has shown you that you can now clearly see how to control your actions.

 You are no longer willing to automatically return to the same self-destructive relationship(s) with a narcissist.

-Through meditation and prayer or supplication to your own higher power, your work is to improve your conscious contact with your higher energy.
-You want to improve general consciousness or spirituality, as you understand it, by learning to listen to that higher power and Him, her or it.
+Through meditation and prayer or supplication to your own higher power, your work improves your conscious contact with your higher energy.
+You want to enhance general consciousness or spirituality, as you understand it, by learning to listen to that higher power and Him, her or it.
 To inspire you, ask for knowledge of the will of your higher power and the power to carry it out.

 After having had a spiritual or inner awakening or a revolution in consciousness due to taking many small steps, now try to convey your understanding to others addicted to a relationship with a narcissist.

 You can now use your new understanding of these principles in other areas of your life.
 However, you don’t take this as a sign that you are now strong enough to have a relationship with a narcissist.
-You can’t use an narcissist as an object to boost your self-esteem because these will trigger your addiction to the narcissist again.
+You can’t use a narcissist as an object to boost your self-esteem because this will trigger your addiction to the narcissist again.

 Anyone familiar with 12-step programs will no doubt see the pattern in these 12 steps.